Kabhi Aaye Na Judaai

-Kabhi Aaye Na Judaai (English: "Let separation never come") was an Indian Hindi daily soap opera on Star Plus.
+Kabhi Aaye Na Judaai (English: "Let separation never come") is an Indian Hindi soap opera on Star Plus.
 It is a story of a united family which finds itself confronted with the biggest temptation of all times - money.

 Plot

 The story deals with the problems that money brings to a family along with changing the fabric of their relationships.
 How a happy family breaks down due to the temptation that money brings.
 The series focuses on how the relationship between Rajeshwar and Radhika changes despite it surviving the tests of time, and on the story of Kanya and how her life changes after marriage.